dataform-co/dataform/content/docs/guides/sqlx.md

 - **Post-operations**: the same as pre-operations, but defined with `post_operations { }`, and runs after the main SQL.

 <div className="bp3-callout bp3-icon-info-sign" markdown="1">
-  By default, pre and post operations aren't run in the same context as the main query.
-To enable this, see <a href="./datasets">here</a>.
+  By default, pre and post operations are run in the same context as the main query for BiqQuery and SQL Data Warehouse.
+To disable this, see <a href="./datasets">here</a>.
+This feature is not supported for Redshift or Snowflake.
 </div>